nyejames/beanstalk/README.md

 <br>

 # Overview
-Beanstalk is a compiled programming language which outputs HTML, CSS and WASM/JS all in one consistent syntax without having to switch between any languages.
+Beanstalk is a compiled programming language which outputs HTML, CSS and Wasm/JS all in one consistent syntax without having to switch between any languages.
+Eventually, the goal is to also be a more general UI building language that could be great for embedding in any application or game.

 With fast compile times and built in hot-reloading, Beanstalk is designed to feel like a scripting language with all the power of being compiled.